apostrophecms/docs/docs/reference/module-api/module-overview.md

 An object of field groups.
 Groupings are used by the editing interface.
 Note that `group` _does not apply to widget modules_.

-Groups are added as an object with their name as the object key and the following properties:
+Groups are added as an object or a function that returns an object with their name as the object key and the following properties:
 - `label`: The visible label (a string) for the group
 - `fields`: An array of field names to include in the group